 The financing market utilized by the Company to fund its MBS portfolio, as well as the market for MBS securities, have stabilized after undergoing unprecedented turmoil in 2008 and early 2009.
 However, conditions in the market, while stable, are far from the conditions that existed prior to the crisis.
-The Company has taken significant steps to reduce the leverage in its balance sheet and reduce its debt service costs, and it was able to generate earnings over the course of 2009.
-The Company has also expanded its access to repurchase agreement funding.
-However, market conditions are still constrained, especially in light of the significant actions of the Federal Government with respect to their explicit support of the Government Sponsored Entities ("GSE's") and the actions of the Federal Reserve with their direct involvement in the agency MBS securities market - the primary market in which the Company invests.
-Accordingly, the Company has expanded on the steps taken in 2008 to augment its existing leveraged MBS portfolio with its alternative investment strategy.
-The Company's alternative investment strategy that utilizes derivative MBS has been elevated to a core element of its investment strategy and liquidity management.
-However, the Company's liquidity to utilize this element of our investment strategy is limited because such investments do not satisfy the asset criteria to meet REIT qualifications.
+The Company has taken significant steps to reduce the leverage in its balance sheet, reduce its debt service costs, and diversify its access to repurchase agreement funding.
+The Company's alternative investment strategy that utilizes structured MBS has been elevated to a core element of its investment strategy and liquidity management.
+However, the Company's ability to utilize this element of our investment strategy is limited because such investments do not satisfy the asset criteria to meet Investment Company Act requirements.
 Further, if cash resources are, at any time, insufficient to satisfy the Company's liquidity requirements, such as when cash flow from operations are materially negative, the Company may be required to pledge additional assets to meet margin calls, liquidate assets, sell additional debt or equity securities or pursue other financing alternatives.

-Racis of Presentation and Use of Estimates
+Basis of Presentation and Use of Estimates

 The accompanying consolidated financial statements are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States ("GAAP").
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates affecting the accompanying financial statements include the fair values of MBS, the prepayment speeds used to calculate amortization and accretion of premiums and discounts on MBS, and certain discontinued operations related items including asset valuation allowances and fair values of retained interests.
+Significant estimates affecting the accompanying financial statements include the fair values of MBS, the prepayment speeds used to calculate amortization and accretion of premiums and discounts on MBS, and certain discontinued operati ons related items including asset valuation allowances and fair values of retained interests.